Skip to Content

 Kids will have a blast learning about insects and bugs with these printable bug activities.
 This activity pack is full of entertaining and educational activities and games.
 With 19 different pages, you’ll keep kids engaged and busy for hours.

-In addition to learning the names of various bugs, they’ll also work on letters, memory, patterns, handwriting, and so much more.
+In addition to learning the names of various bugs, students will work on letters, memory, patterns, handwriting, and more.

 Share With Us